 - Content tracking through clicks, likes, shares, brand mentions and comments.

-For any marketing strategy you embark on, you need to focus on the purpose and the results.
-Influencer marketing can prove to be a valuable strategy as long as you know who your audience is, what you are doing and who you contract.
-Influencer marketing is just one trend marketers can choose to tap into and stay ahead.
+For any marketing strategy, you need to focus on the purpose and the results.
+Influencer marketing can prove to be a valuable strategy if you know who your audience is, what you are doing and who you contract.

 We’ll leave you with three key points about influencer marketing in the building materials industry:

 - Choose influencers who would use your product in their everyday work lives (or hobbies) and have the double Es in your industry: Expertise and Experience.